- Mayor Ben Lucarelli, Fair Haven, NJ

-Canines have unique olfactory systems that can smell odors at
+Canines have unique olfactory systems that can smell odors at concentrations of

-up to 100 million times less than humans can and distinguish the elements of
+up to 100 million times lower than humans can and distinguish the elements of

 one odor from the those of another odor.
 That's why they have been used for

 drug detection, and search and rescue.
-The role of
+The role of scenting canines is growing

-and now includes the ability to detect important scents such as cancer, diabetes, bed bugs,
+and now includes the ability to detect important scents such as cancer, diabetes,

 The pathogens in human sewage discharged into our waterways can harm the health of humans who swim, boat, and fish there, as well as harm the animals and marine life in and around the water.
 Many times, the sources of the discharges are under ground, under water, or otherwise undetectable with human sight and smell.
 But CANINES CAN SMELL WHAT WE CAN'T SEE OR SMELL.
-Through ECS, they have become an important part
+Through ECS, canines have become an important part

 Contact: Karen Reynolds, President